KrutiMahalle16/Fake-News-Detection-using-Neural-Networks/README.md

 This project involves developing two deep learning models to classify news articles:
 1. Feedforward Neural Network (FNN) using TF-IDF vectorization.
 2. Bidirectional LSTM (Long Short-Term Memory) using tokenized and padded sequences.

+#### Workflow:
+ Load and label two datasets (Fake.csv and True.csv).
+ Combine, shuffle, and preprocess the textual data.
+ For the FNN model:
+o Use TfidfVectorizer to convert text into numerical features. o Train a dense neural network to perform binary classification.
+ For the LSTM model:
+o Tokenize and pad text sequences. o Train a Bidirectional LSTM network with embedding.
+ Evaluate both models using accuracy and confusion matrix visualizations.